superg3m/c_build/README.md

 ## Dev Notes: (For me)
 - Remove Std always use latest
 - Clean should remove dependency cache as well
-- If git pull delete dependency cache and recache
 - Add a way to easily get started some type of template
 - Make it work with G++ should be simple
 - If there is a gitpull required delete the dependency cache as it might not be up to date.